-These two records are incredible, as they give us a chance to hear the voice that thrilled MGM into signing Judy before she was polished under the tutelage of Roger Edens.
-It’s all there, the raw talent at such a young age is incredible.
+These two surviving recordings are incredible.
+They pre-date Judy’s MGM audition by six months, giving us a chance to hear how she sounded before being put under the brilliant tutelage of Roger Edens.
+It’s all there, that raw talent at such a young age.
 Say what you want about Judy’s mom, Ethel Gumm, but professionally she had her daughter on the right track.

 March 29, 1938: The final leg of Judy’s extensive Everybody Sing tour which began in Miami and would end in her hometown of Grand Rapids, Minnesota.

 This notice from the Minneapolis Star Tribune newspaper reports that Judy traveled through Minneapolis from Chicago on her way to Grand Rapids.

 Judy, her mom, and Roger Edens took the Hiawatha train from Chicago to Minneapolis on March 30th.
 The train trip took 7 hours, necessitating an overnight stay in Minneapolis.
 A subsequent notice reported that although Judy didn’t make any personal appearances during her one-night stay in the city, she did meet with fans outside of her hotel.
 Judy traveled to Grand Rapids on the morning of April 1, 1938.

 March 29, 1938: More studio fantasy, plus an ad for Everybody Sing.